aerosec/jetset_fuzzer/afl/README.md

 is controlled by passing the `-f` flag to `runall.sh` with an argument of the location of the tmpfs root to run the script at.

+Important: the first run, if the data is not copied, will copy the setup data to the tmpfs directory.
+You should make sure this step completes before starting docker containers, because otherwise there will be race conditions in overwriting the files in this directory.

-You may need to add some additional directory `cp` commands to the runall script, for the testcases/ directory or other directories that contain flash data to be persisted across runs.
+You may need to add some additional directory `cp` commands to the runall script, for the testcase input directory for AFL.